drscotthawley/drscotthawley.github.io/_drafts/ParallelizingPython.md

 print(len(img_data_list),"images in list.")
 ~~~
-If we wanted to, we could easily convert this list of images to a numpy array.
-But let's hold off on that.
-Parallelizing this looks like the following process:
+(If we wanted to, we could easily convert this list of images to a numpy array.
+But let's hold off on that.)

+This time, we'll split up the tasks manually into equal numbers for each process.
+Parallelizing this can take the following form:
 ~~~ python
 from multiprocessing import Process, Manager, cpu_count import glob